-ALYSON B. COURTEMANCH & MATTHEW J. KAUFFMAN WYOMING COOPERATIVE FISH & WILDLIFE UNIT UNIVERSITY OF WYOMING + LARAMIE
+ALYSON B. COURTEMANCH + MATTHEW J. KAUFFMAN

-ABSTRACT
+✦ ABSTRACT

 Many ungulate populations have lost access to their traditional migration routes and seasonal ranges, resulting in rapid and severe population declines.
 Some ungulate populations have been able to adapt to living year-round on one seasonal range and persist despite loss of migration.
-However, our understanding of how ungulates adapt their habitat selection and foraging strategies in order to compensate for migration loss is This study investigates how a formerly poor. migratory, now sedentary and isolated bighorn sheep (Ovis canadensis) population persists year-round on high-elevation summer range in the Teton Range in northwest Wyoming.
+However, our understanding of how ungulates adapt their habitat selection and foraging strategies in order to compensate for migration loss is poor.
+This study investigates how a formerly migratory, now sedentary and isolated, bighorn sheep (Ovis canadensis) population persists year-round on highelevation summer range in the Teton Range in northwest Wyoming.
 We captured and GPS-collared 20 bighorn ewes throughout the Teton Range in February 2008 and an additional 8 ewes in March 2009.
 In 2008, ninety percent of captured ewes were pregnant, and 100% were pregnant in 2009.
-During summer 2008, we located and observed GPS-collared ewes, determined lamb survival, collected fecal samples for diet composition analysis, and observed time-budgets.
-We found that 50% of lambs survived until at least midsummer.
-Diet composition analysis is pending and we are waiting to combine time-budget observations with additional data that will be collected during summers 2009 and 2010.
-We observed differences in movement patterns between GPS-collared ewes during summer 2008, ranging from 5 km to a maximum of 15 km.
-At this time, six GPS-collared ewes have died (four in avalanches, one from predation, and one unknown).
-This study is ongoing and will be completed in 2010.
-Results will directly contribute to management of this non-migratory and isolated bighorn sheep population, and will shed light on how a formerly migratory ungulate population has been able to persist on highelevation range year-round.
+During summers 2008 and 2009, we located and observed GPS-collared ewes, determined lamb survival, collected fecal samples for diet composition analysis, conducted vegetation surveys, and observed timebudgets.
+We found that 50% of lambs survived until at least mid-summer in 2008 and 60% survived in 2009.
+We observed differences in movement patterns between GPS-collared ewes during the summer seasons, ranging from 5 km to a maximum of 15 km.
+At this time, eight GPS-collared ewes have died (4 in avalanches, 1 from predation, and 3 This study is ongoing and will be unknown). completed in 2011.
+Results will directly contribute to management of this non-migratory and isolated bighorn sheep population, and will shed light on how a formerly migratory ungulate population has been able to persist on high-elevation range year-round.

-INTRODUCTION
+✦ INTRODUCTION

 Animal migration is one of the most spectacular natural phenomena on the planet.
-Despite its inherent appeal to the human imagination, we are only beginning to understand the connections between migration, ungulate population dynamics, and the ecological consequences of migration disruption and loss (Bolger et al. 2008).
-Over the past two centuries, ungulate migrations around the world have been threatened due to human activities, commonly in the form of anthropogenic barriers or land conversion and habitat loss (Bolger et al. 2008).
-Where migration routes have been disrupted or lost, the result is often rapid population decline and at the extreme, local extinction (Newmark 1996, Mwangi 1998, Bolger et al. 2008).
-For example, between the late 1970s and 1990s, there was an 81% decline in the wildebeest (Connochaetes taurinus) population in the Masai Mara ecosystem in southern Kenya attributed to conversion of wet season calving and breeding range to agricultural uses (Ottichilo et al. 2001, Serneels & Lambin 2001).
+Despite its inherent appeal to the human imagination, we are only beginning to understand the connections between migration, ungulate population limitation, and the ecological consequences of migration disruption and loss (Bolger, Newmark et al. 2008).
+Over the past two centuries, ungulate migrations around the world have been threatened due to human activities, commonly in the form of anthropogenic barriers or land conversion coupled with habitat loss (Bolger et al. 2008).
+Where migration routes have been disrupted or lost, the result is often rapid population decline and at the extreme, local extinction (Newmark 1996; Mwangi 1998; Bolger et al. 2008).
+For example, between the late 1970s and 1990s, there was an 81% decline in the wildebeest (Connochaetes taurinus) population in the Masai Mara ecosystem in southern Kenya attributed to conversion of wet season calving and breeding range to agricultural uses (Ottichilo et al. 2001, Serneels and Lambin 2001).

-Loss of access to winter, dry season, or breeding ranges appears to reduce carrying capacity, although the exact nature of the mechanisms and effects on ungulate populations is unclear (Bolger et al. 2008).
-While some ungulate populations experience a severe decline and local extinction after the loss of traditional migration routes, some populations continue to persist, although with lower numbers (Whitfield 1983).
+Loss of access to winter, dry season, or breeding ranges appears to reduce carrying capacity, although the exact nature of the mechanisms and effect on ungulate populations is unclear (Bolger et While some ungulate populations al. 2008). experience severe declines and local extinctions after the loss of traditional migration routes, some populations continue to persist, although with lower numbers (Whitfield 1983).
 In such cases, it is unknown how ungulate populations behaviorally adapt to living year-round on one seasonal range.
-Our current understanding of ungulate migration losses begs the following questions: How do their habitat selection strategies change in order to survive in a sub-optimal habitat for at least part of the year?
+Our current understanding of ungulate migration losses begs the following questions: How do ungulates alter their habitat selection strategies in order to survive in a sub-optimal habitat for at least part of the year?
 What novel pressures do sedentary, non-migratory ungulates face and how do they cope with them?
 Which species and ecosystems are best able to persist after migration routes have been lost?